broxeph/chris-contacter/README.md

 For those times when manually sending Hangouts chats, emails and texts simply gets too tedious...

-Chris Contacter will attempt to send a message via email, up to 3 times, then will send a text.
+Chris Contacter will attempt to send a message via email, then will send a text.
 It will wait an hour between each service, and stop when it receives a response.

 This is meant to be run locally, and is not production-ready; hence unforgivable things like running Postgres in Docker, and Celery with `DEBUG = True`.